 Section 4.2.
-The Employer shall recognize one (1) employee, designated by the FOP, to act as FOP associates for the purposes of administering the collective bargaining agreement.
-The associates, or in their absence or inability to perform their function, designated alternates, shall be recognized as representatives, as provided herein.
-The bargaining committee shall consist of two (2) employees.
+The Employer shall recognize four (4) employees, designated by the FOP, to act as FOP associates for the purposes of administering the collective bargaining agreement.
+The associates shall be recognized as representatives, as provided herein.
+The bargaining committee shall consist of six (6) employees.